cpmpercussion/homepage/_posts/2014-01-07-birds-nest-ipad-app-premiered-at-pasic2013.md

 status: publish
 type: post
 published: true
+description: "When Ensemble Evolution and I were planning our showcase concert for PASIC2013, I suggested that I could put togther an iPad app to use in one of our"
 ---

 When Ensemble Evolution and I were planning our showcase concert for PASIC2013, I suggested that I could put togther an iPad app to use in one of our pieces - an idea that Jake and Maria were super excited to support!
 We decided that our "Bird's Nest" piece - an improvisation with xylophone, twigs and various percussion accessories recalling the Bird's Nest treehouse at Treehotel, would work perfectly with an iPad instrument.